joshbegley/nyt-latest/previous.md

 `Apply now for this free event for photographers.`\
 https://nytimes.com/2026/01/22/lens/2026-new-york-portfolio-review.html

-**Kuminga exits game with knee soreness; injury not considered serious**\
+**Kuminga exits game with knee soreness, will get MRI Friday**\
-`Kuminga's injury, however severe, is the latest chapter of an up-and-down season with many twists and turns.`\
+`Though the injury may not be serious, Kuminga will get an MRI.
+It's the latest chapter of a season with many twists and turns.`\
 https://nytimes.com/athletic/6993019/2026/01/22/jonathan-kuminga-warriors-injury-update-trade-status/

 **Colts 'aware' of FBI investigation into death of owner Jim Irsay**\